 Go Dark: The Engineer can power down all obvious energy systems on board to attempt to avoid detection.
 The Engineer must roll a DT12; Ship Drives; S-Drive, or else it noticeably fails.
-A Dark Ship moves 1/3 its normal movement, cannot shoot or attempt any Maneuvers but any enemy scanner attempts are at a disadvantage their next turn.
+A Dark Ship moves 1/3 its normal movement, cannot shoot or attempt any Maneuvers but any enemy scanner attempts are at a 1 disadvantage for each 4 points the rolls exceeds target. their next turn.
 Going Dark immediately makes a ship unidentified, requiring reacquiring Identification before it can be locked.

 Boost Engines: The Engineer can pour in excess power to the S-Drive to gain extra speed.
-He rolls DT 16; Ships Drives; S-Drive.
-If successful, the ship gains 1d4+2 extra hexes of movement this turn, if it fails, the S-Drive becomes damaged.
+He rolls DT 12; Ships Drives; S-Drive.
+If successful, the ship gains 1d4 extra hexes of movement this turn plus 1 hex per 4 points rolled above task target, if it fails, the S-Drive becomes damaged.

 Boost Beam: The Engineer can pour extra power into a ship's laser to increase penetration.
-He rolls DT 16; Ship Drives; S-Drive, if successful, 1 laser weapon will increase its PEN by 10 at Effective and Long range, 5 at Extreme for the turn.
+He rolls DT 12 Ship Drives; S-Drive, if successful, 1 laser weapon will increase its PEN by 10 at Effective and Long range, 5 and Extreme for the turn, plus additional 5 pen per 4 points rolled about task target at any range.
 If it fails, the weapon becomes damaged.